---->

 immediately tried to stop the Royal Society publishing this first

-paper of Newton, and himself published a ridiculous criticism of
+paper of Newton, and himself published a ridiculous factually-wrong criticism of

-1690 many were claiming that Newton had stolen Leibniz maths.
+1690 many were claiming that Newton had stolen the maths of Leibnitz.

 Newton decided against publishing further papers, and though he

-held a higher opinion of some earlier thinkers like Eucld, he was
+held a higher opinion of some earlier thinkers like Euclid, he was

-very wary of putting his ideas to most of his peers.
+very wary of putting his own ideas to most of his peers.
 With a few

-minor mostly anonamous exceptions and private letters to a few
+minor mostly anonymous exceptions and private letters to a few

 friends, Newton waited until he could publish his science himself